turboapps/docs/building/working_with_containers/containers.md

 ![](/components/docs/building/working_with_containers/PUBLISH5.png)

-The Turbo.net hub provides the ability to create custom run pages for applications.
+The Turbo.net Hub provides the ability to create custom run pages for applications.
 For an example of this, click [here](https://turbo.net/run/instedit/insted).
 The run page provides a great presentation and end user experience.
 If enabled, this run page can also be embedded within a website or blog.
 For an example of an embedded run page click [here](https://blog.turbo.net/creating-sql-test-lab-environments/) and scroll to the bottom of the page.

 Enter a **Heading**, which will be the application name displayed to the end users.
 Enter a **SubHeading** which should contain a brief description of the application.
 Optionally enter an **Article URL** which will provide a hyperlink to a source page e.g. if you choose to host an application you created, you can link to your own hosted blog with information about the application.